Update on Data Center Development and Transmission Lines in Fauquier

 New Remington Substations

 Earlier this month, during the regional grid operator PJM’s Transmission Expansion Advisory Committee meeting Dominion Energy requested two new substation locations in Remington to serve a data center complex in Fauquier County.
-Both substations appear to be located on the Gigaland property, and are likely the two substations needed to serve the proposed buildout with 10 buildings needing over 400 megawatts.
+Both substations appear to be located on the Gigaland property and could be the two substations needed to serve the proposed buildout with 10 buildings needing over 400 megawatts.
 This submission is usually the first step in new transmission line projects.
 PEC and our partners will continue to track and attend meetings of PJM’s Transmission Expansion Advisory Committee, Dominion Energy, and the Virginia State Corporation Commission (SCC) where new energy infrastructure projects will be announced.

 Some have claimed that the need for this additional energy infrastructure is inevitable and have used it to justify attracting more data center development to Fauquier County.
 However, the energy demands of just one hyperscale data center are often large enough to require a dedicated transmission line and substation and grid strain is already delaying the build out of hyperscale data centers.
 Because of this, the entire capacity of a single transmission line proposal could very well be spoken for before it’s even built, making it unavailable to support any additional data center development.
 New data centers that are proposed in anticipation of new transmission routes are likely just adding to this existing problem and necessitating more transmission lines and upgrades.